francisojeah/francisojeah/README.md

 Software Developer
 ------------------

 I am a third year Computer Science student with over 5 years of coding experience.
-I am a Software Developer with a deep passion for cutting-edge technologies such as Machine Learning, AI and CyberSecurity.
+I am a Software Developer with a deep passion for cutting-edge technologies such as Machine Learning and AI.

 * 🌍  I'm based in Lagos, Nigeria.
 * ✉️  You can contact me at [ojeahfrancis@gmail.com](mailto:ojeahfrancis@gmail.com)